Oak Leaf Trail: Description

-Menomonee River Line
+Menomonee Line

-The Menomonee River Line is 14.75 mi long.
+The Menomonee Line is 14.75 mi long.
 It stretches from Doyne Park in the south to Dretzka Park in the north.

 Kinnickinnic Line

 The Kinnickinnic Line is 15 mi long.
 Following the Kinnickinnic River for most of its length, it turns north at each end to connect to the Milwaukee Art Museum in the east and Hart Park in the west.
 The Kinnickinnic River Trail intersects with the line at multiple points.

 The line was established in 1988 as the 76 East-West Trail, spanning 14.3 mi and following much of the same route as it does today.

+In 2021, Milwaukee County Parks received a grant to construct a one-mile segment of trail on the line between 16th Street and 27th Street.

 Root River Line

 The Root River Line is 19 mi long.
-It stretches from the Milwaukee County Sports Complex in the south to Hoyt Park in the north, connecting with the New Berlin Trail, Brookfield Greenway, and Hank Aaron State Trail along the way.
+It stretches from the Milwaukee County Sports Complex in the south to Hoyt Park in the north, connecting with the New Berlin Trail, Brookfield Greenway, Powerline Trail, and Hank Aaron State Trail along the way.
 Part of this line is included in U.S. Bicycle Route 30.

 The line was first established as the 2.1 mi Root River Trail Extension in 2006.

 Oak Creek Line

 The Oak Creek Line is 8 mi long.
 It branches from the South Shore Line in Abendschein Park in the north, then continues south until bending west to follow part of the Root River.

+Portions of the line follow the former Chicago North Shore and Milwaukee Railroad right-of-way.

 South Shore Line

 The South Shore Line is 16 mi long.
 It stretches from Cupertino Park in the north to Bender Park in the south.

+As of 2024, the line has about 1.4 million users per year.